About The Evidence-Based Investor

 But if you’re looking for the truth about investing or, like me, you’d like to see this hugely important industry change for the better, then welcome aboard.
 Let’s enjoy the journey.

 Robin is a an award-winning journalist and campaigner for positive change in global investing, advocating better investor education and greater transparency.

 For most of his career in mainstream journalism, Robin worked in broadcast news and current affairs.
 For 14 years he was a news reporter and documentary maker for ITV Central and network ITV News and ITV Sport.
 He went freelance in 2005, and spent seven years working mainly for Sky News and for The Politics Show on BBC1.

 Robin is a member of the Chartered Institute of Journalists and was a Visiting Media Fellow at Duke University in North Carolina.

-Married with two children, Robin lives in rural North Warwickshire and works in Birmingham.
+Married with two children, Robin lives in rural North Warwickshire.
 A former intern on Capitol Hill, Robin has supported a number of lost political causes over the years, and a few sporting ones, including Aston Villa Football Club and the England cricket team.

 As well as The Evidence-Based Investor, he edits Adviser 2.0, a blog which explores the changes taking place within the financial advice profession.